 We invite you to submit a poster in one of the following areas:

 - Design, operation, construction and performance of buildings (residential or commercial)

 - Clean energy policy

 Eligibility and Rules

 Posters will be accepted from undergraduate and graduate students.
-Poster abstracts must be submitted by October 10, 2019 for consideration in the poster competition.
+Poster abstracts must be submitted by October 20, 2020 for consideration in the poster competition.
 The final poster can include graphics, photographs, charts, and/or engaging text and should be 30”x40” in size.
 All posters should be the original research and design of the submitter.
-Final posters must be submitted in PDF format via email to Ms. Angie Rowell by November 1, 2019.
+Final posters must be submitted in PDF format via email to Ms. Angie Rowell by November 1, 2020.
 Each student that has a poster accepted for the conference will receive a complimentary conference registration for the full conference.
 Accepted posters will be printed/mounted by the ESL staff for the competition.
-Please contact Ms. Angie Rowell at firstname.lastname@example.org or 979-485-3437 for questions about the competition.
+Please contact Ms. Angie Rowell at email@example.com for questions about the competition.

-All posters will be on display throughout the conference and will be judged by the Texas Energy Summit Steering Committee.
-Students must be in attendance to present their work to attendees during the Poster Session on November 14, 2019.
-Students whose abstracts are selected for inclusion in the contest are competing for prizes totaling $1,000, and they must be present at the awards presentation on Wednesday, November 14th to be eligible to win.
+All posters will be on display via our virtual evet platform throughout the event and will be judged by the Texas Energy Summit Steering Committee.
+Students must be available to present their work to attendees during one of several virtual Poster Sessions (multiple dates and times TBD).
+Students whose abstracts are selected for inclusion in the contest are competing for prizes totaling $1,000!